stevejarvis/stevejarvis.github.io/_posts/2016-07-24-optimal-mbta-green-stops.md

 This interactive map shows optimal stops based on different calculated
 <i>k</i>-means scores for clustering the Green Line T stops in Boston.
 The
-variant of the clustering algorithm takes into account a given weight for each point, and the weight is a function of the stop's current popularity and the proximity to the nearest alternative stop (measured by walking distance).
+variant of the clustering algorithm takes into account a given weight for each point, and the weight is a function of two primary characteristics: the stop's current popularity and the proximity to the nearest alternative stop (measured by walking distance).

 Initally, the map shows the current existing Green Line stops (where <i>k</i> = 0).
 Call those <i>x</i>.
 By playing with the sliders and changing the